Skip to main content

 image-20231221-192826.png

-3. Create a new empty Static Grid with a cell size in regard of the resolution you want for your model; the cell size will have an impact on the final file size, thus on your decision to create a .qgfvom or a .bin model.
+3. Create a new empty Static Grid with the cell size equivalent to the resolution you want for your model; the cell size will also have an impact on the final file size, which will help determine whether you should be utilizing a .qgfvom or a .bin model.
+See How-to Create a Geoid or Vertical Offset Model (VOM) for pointers on whether you should be working with a .qgfvom or .bin file.

 Allow one layer in the grid: this will be the layer used to create the ASCII file.